pragadheesh/HashNotes/README.md

 Features :

-	Save a note under any #-Topic
+	Save notes under any #-Topic
 	List various #-Topics
 	Search notes (either based on notes content or based on the #-topic) Delete a note